 |Belief 2||Do I want work in my life?|

 |Belief 3||Do I think working will be worth it to me?|

 |Belief 4||Do I believe I can make work happen in my life?|

-As you make your way through the following questions, remember that this section is not the only section that may be important.
-Things like your need for a change, how much support you have for making a change happen, and how much you know about yourself and the world of work may make a difference in your decision-making, too.
-Take a look at other sections if they interest you.
+As you go through the following questions, remember that this section is not the only important one.
+For example, your need for a change, how much support you have, and how much you know about yourself may make a difference in your decision process.
+Take a look at other sections that interest you.

 Belief 1: Do I think work is possible for me?

 Considering whether work is possible for you may be a matter of belief and attitude about your capacity to recover.
 It may be that the more you believe that work is possible, or “in the cards” for you, it is more likely that you will work.
 Do you, as Emily Dickinson said, “…dwell in possibility…”?